Raphaelogbodo/Data-Science-Course/README.md

 - Summary of findings from EDA and modeling.
 - Visualizations supporting insights.
 - Conclusions based on overall project results.
+- Reports are presented in a PowerPoint as part of this repository

 ## Project Objectives
 - Analyze historical SpaceX Falcon 9 launch data.